Bank of the Philippine Islands says mystery transactions caused by glitch, not hackers

-MANILA, June 7 Bank of the Philippine Islands (BPI), the country's third-largest lender, said mystery withdrawals and deposits reflected in accounts on Wednesday were caused by an internal error and not hackers.
+MANILA, June 7 (Reuters) - Bank of the Philippine Islands (BPI), the country's third-largest lender, said mystery withdrawals and deposits reflected in accounts on Wednesday were caused by an internal error and not hackers.

 Efforts to rectify the situation were "progressing well," BPI said in a statement.